 Judging vertical lines is based on the attitude of the aircraft and not its flight path.
 When an aircraft's flight path, in a zero wind condition, is exactly 90 degrees to the horizon, the wings are being held at the correct angle to produce no lift.
-The aircraft's attitude while in this condition (zero lift) defines the proper judging criterion for vertical attitude.
-This is called the zero-lift axis.
+The aircraft's attitude while in this condition (zero lift) defines the proper judging

-- (b) An aid for judging the perfect vertical (zero-lift) attitude is to observe vertical rolls.
-During a truly vertical roll, the aircraft's wings will constantly be parallel to the horizon, something which is especially noticeable after 90 degrees of roll. - (c) Be aware that aircraft types whose zero-lift axis does not pass through the tail will make a spiral with the tail during a perfect vertical roll.
+(b) An aid for judging the perfect vertical (zero-lift) attitude is to observe vertical rolls.
+During a truly vertical roll, the aircraft's wings will constantly be parallel to the horizon, something which is especially noticeable after 90 degrees of roll.

+(c) Be aware that aircraft types whose zero-lift axis does not pass through the tail will make a spiral with the tail during a perfect vertical roll.
 From the Judges' perspective, this spiral will look as if the tail is shifting offaxis from the zero-lift axis flight path.